OfficeDev/office-js-docs-pr/docs/overview/office-add-ins-fundamentals.md

 ### Learn more about developing, testing, and publishing Office Add-ins

 > [!IMPORTANT]
-> The table of contents (TOC) within this documentation is organized as follows:
+> For any type of add-in that you build, you'll use information in the [Office Add-ins guidance](common-guidance.md) section of this documentation, along with information in the host-specific section that corresponds to the type of add-in you're building (for example, [Excel add-ins](../excel/index.md)).
 >
-> - Articles that apply to multiple types of Office Add-ins (i.e., Excel, Word, Outlook, etc.) appear under [Office Add-ins guidance](common-guidance.md) in the TOC.
+> - Articles that apply to multiple types of Office Add-ins (i.e., Excel, Word, Outlook, etc.) appear under [Office Add-ins guidance](common-guidance.md) in the table of contents (TOC).
 >
 > - Articles that apply to only one type of Office Add-in appear within the corresponding host-specific section of the TOC (for example, [Excel add-ins](../excel/index.md)).
->
-> For any type of add-in that you build, you'll use information in the [Office Add-ins guidance](common-guidance.md) section of this documentation, along with information in the host-specific section that corresponds to the type of add-in you're building (for example, [Excel add-ins](../excel/index.md)).

 #### Common guidance